awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 1. Deploy an Amazon EKS `SecurityGroupPolicy` to your cluster\.

    1. Save the following example security policy to a file named *my\-security\-group\-policy\.yaml*\.
-You can replace `podSelector` with `serviceAccountSelector` if you'd rather select Pods based on service account labels\.
+You can replace `podSelector` with `serviceAccountSelector` if you'd rather select pods based on service account labels\.
 You must specify one selector or the other\.
-An empty `podSelector` \(example: `podSelector: {}`\) selects all Pods in the namespace\.
+An empty `podSelector` \(example: `podSelector: {}`\) selects all pods in the namespace\.
 An empty `serviceAccountSelector` selects all service accounts in the namespace\.
 You must specify 1\-5 security group IDs for `groupIds`\.
-If you specify more than one ID, then the combination of all the rules in all the security groups are effective for the selected Pods\.
+If you specify more than one ID, then the combination of all the rules in all the security groups are effective for the selected pods\.

       ```
       apiVersion: vpcresources.k8s.aws/v1beta1